popura/pytorch-template/README.md

       ```

   Note that all changes in the docker container will be deleted when you exit docker container.

+### GPU Support
+By default, `docker-compose.gpu.yml` overrides `docker-compose.yml` to enable GPU calculations.
+You can modify this behavior by editing the environment variable in `./docker/.env`.

+### Rootful docker
+If you're unable to use rootless Docker,
+you'll need to override the default settings with `docker-compose.rootful.yml`.
+Also, you may add scripts into `./docker/rootful/Dockerfile`.

 # Running Jupyter
   1. Run a docker container